margaretmz/uw-android-app-dev/README.md

-# uw-android-app-dev
+# UW Android 2015 Sample Code

-This is the Git repository for the code samples used in the UW Android Application Development course.
+This is the Git repository for the sample code used in the UW Android Application Development certificate program in 2015.
-If you have any questions, please contact margaretmz@gmail.com.